esheldon/wq/README.md

 working directory.
 Note this output is just the output of the wq script; your commands should take care of their own stdout/stdin.

-### Getting an interactive shell on a worker node.

-For an interactive shell, just use "bash" or your favorite shell as the command.
-If you need the display for graphics, plotting, etc. make sure to send the X requirement.  e.g.

-    wq sub -c bash
-    wq sub -r "X:1" -c bash

 ###  Job Files